SiegeEngineers/WololoKingdoms/README.md

 # WololoKingdoms
-A program for converting AOE2HD expansions files to the original AOC engine format.
+A program for converting AOE2HD expansions files (The Forgotten, African Kingdoms and Rise of the Rajas) to the original AOC engine format.

 ## Why ?
 People who play AOE2:HD are probably aware of all the issues currently affecting the game : lobbies not starting,